amphp/amphp.github.io/docs/aerys/http/router.md

 A router is instantiated by `Aerys\router()`.
 To define routes: `->method($location, $callable[, ...$callableOrMiddleware[, ...]])`, e.g. `->get('/foo', $callable)` or `->put('/foo', $callable, $middleware)`.

-An alternate callable can be defined to have a custom 404 Not Found page (precise: when no response was _started_ in the callable(s) before).
+Alternate callables can be defined as fallback to have e.g. a static files handler or a custom 404 Not Found page (precise: when no response was _started_ in the callable(s) before).

 It is also possible to define routes with dynamic parts in them, see [the next step on dynamic route definitions](dynamic-routes.html).